project-meucci/thimm.github.io/docs/Agtech - So What?/New-zealands-dairy-pollution-problem-how-an-urgent-issue-is-driving-innovation.md

 ---
-title: New Zealand's Dairy Pollution Problem - how an urgent issue is driving innovation
+title: New Zealands Dairy Pollution Problem How An Urgent Issue Is Driving Innovation
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2021-05-05)